ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/variables.md

 ## Variable Scopes

 In the CFML language, there are many persistence and visibility scopes that exist for variables to be placed in.
-These are differentiated by context: in a CFC, in a function, or in a template.
+These are differentiated by context: in a CFC, in a function, tag, thread or in a template.
 We will study these scopes further, but here are the major scopes delineated by context:

 ### Persistence Scopes

-Can be used in any context:
+Can be used in any context, used for persisting variables for a period of time.

 * session - stored in server RAM or external storages tracked by unique web visitor
 * client - stored in cookies, databases, or external storages (simple values only)
 * application - stored in server RAM or external storage tracked by the running ColdFusion application
 * cookie - stored in a visitor's browser
 * server - stored in server RAM for ANY application for that CFML instance
+* request - stored in RAM for a specific user request ONLY
+* cgi - read only scope provided by the servlet container and CFML

 ### Page Scopes
 * variables - The default scope where all variables are assigned to.